zaccaria-lab/SPRINTER/README.md

 <a name="requirements"></a>
 ### System requirements

-SPRINTER is highly parallelized in order to make efficient the extensive computations performed for each cell, often splitting independent computations to parallel processes.
+SPRINTER is highly parallelised in order to make the extensive computations performed for each cell efficient, often splitting independent computations to parallel processes.
 We recommend executing SPRINTER on multi-processing computing machines.
 The minimum system requirements that we have tested for running the demos are:
 - CPU with at least 2 virtual cores
 - 12GB of RAM